SDWebImage/SDWebImageSwiftUI/README.md

 This framework is under heavily development, it's recommended to use [the latest release](https://github.com/SDWebImage/SDWebImageSwiftUI/releases) as much as possible (including SDWebImage dependency).

-The v1.0.0 version is now **on beta**, all the previous users are recommended to use, test and report issues.
-We need you feedback to drive the future development.
-The official version may released in February.
+The v1.0.0 version is now **released**, which provide all the function above, with the stable API, fully documentation and unit test.

-The v1.0.0 version provide all the function above, with the stable API, fully documentation and unit test.
 This framework follows [Semantic Versioning](https://semver.org/).
+Each source-break API changes will bump to a major version.

 ## Contribution